 E.C.
 Ambrose has crafted an ambitious, rousing alternate historical fantasy in this work, the first in The Dark Apostle series.
 Elisha is a serious and capable young man, held back primarily by his lack of status and lack of formal education--his inability to read, in fact, twice serves as an important point in the story.
-His dawning awareness of his potential, and the terrible prices he must pay in body and soul for that knowledge, make for gripping reading.
+His dawning awareness of his potential and the terrible prices he must pay in body and soul for that knowledge makes for gripping reading.

 Ambrose has not neglected the rest of the characters, however.
 Brigit, a young and beautiful woman whose station is well above Elisha's, is no less bound by social constraints than the barber, though she finds clever ways around those boundaries.
 Ruari (a soldier/carpenter) and Lisbet (a village girl), his apprentices, begin as simple but willing helpers, growing into key allies over the course of the story.
 And of course, there are the villains, with Lucius foremost as a coldly clinical academic whose theory of treatment is far more important than its reality, and whose assistants are mostly hostile to Elisha.
 There are other, greater villains in store, but we'll hold back from describing them lest we venture into spoiler territory.

 It's a terrific debut for this new series.
 We look forward to Elisha's ongoing tale.